Bipolar disorderManic depression

 - Loss of interest or pleasure in life

 - Thoughts of or attempts at suicide

-A major difficulty with a diagnosis of bipolar disorder is the tendency for a patient to be unable to recognize his or her own condition, particularly when in the manic state.
-Patients often deny their symptoms, which may be perceived as positive feelings.
+A major difficulty with a diagnosis of bipolar disorder is the tendency for a person to be unable to recognize his or her own condition, particularly when in the manic state.
+People often deny their symptoms, which may be perceived as positive feelings.
 The doctor should take a careful and complete history of any and all episodes of depression, mania, or both.

 Ruling out Similar Conditions